- Reader Mode offers AI-generated summaries of web pages

-iOS 18 brings several enhancements to Safari, making your browsing experience more efficient and perhaps even a little magical.
-Here’s a guide on how to use the updated Reader Mode and the new Highlights feature in Safari.
+iOS 18 added several enhancements to Safari, making your browsing experience more efficient and perhaps even a little magical.
+Let’s take a closer look at the automated ‘highlights’ feature.

 Reader Mode

 Reader Mode has long existed as a way to improve readability, cleaning up busy webpages into a simple layout of text and images with no other distractions in sight.
-But in iOS 18, it utilizes the power of AI to take things further, with auto-generated summaries and tables of contents.
+But in iOS 18 and beyond, it utilizes the power of AI to take things further, with auto-generated summaries and tables of contents.

 In iOS 18, the new table of contents feature allows you to jump directly to specific sections of the article, making it easier to find the information you’re looking for.
 At the start of the article, Safari provides a brief summary to help you decide if you want to continue reading.